BijoySarkar11/DigitalHealthPassport/README.md

 # Digital Health Passport 🏥

-Digital Health Passport is a secure, centralized healthcare management system built with Java.
+Digital Health Passport is a secure Java desktop application that serves as a centralized healthcare management system.
 Utilizing strict Object-Oriented Programming (OOP) methodologies and a relational SQL database, the platform eliminates institutional data silos.
 By maintaining a global patient registry, it empowers healthcare providers with instant access to comprehensive medical histories, enabling uninterrupted continuity of care across the entire network.

 ![Application Landing Screen](images/Starting.png)